 Despite being a relatively new addition to Auckland’s dining scene, Gochu has already carved out a solid reputation for serving some of the tastiest fare in town.
 More contemporary than traditional, with cuisine described as ‘New Korean’, Gochu offers the perfect dining experience for both seasoned fans of Korean flavour and novices looking to whet their appetite.
 The pork XO noodles are excellent, as is its famous Jason’s fried chicken (which packs a serious spice punch) and its pillowy soft milk bun filled with spicy pork and kimchi.
 With hospitality pro David Lee at the helm (along with long-time collaborator Oliver Simon), it’s no surprise this newcomer has become a firm favourite.

 Tae Neung — Albany

 Don’t be taken aback by the location of this restaurant — Tae Neung is the real deal.
 Tucked away next to the Albany Rosedale Motel, this is without a doubt one of Auckland’s best Korean BBQ restaurants, even people from the other side of town venture over just to satisfy their Korean cuisine cravings.
 The menu offers a range of different cuts of meat, but it’s the fresh beef short ribs and marinated beef short ribs you need to go for.
-End your feast with the mulnaengmyun, a cold buckwheat noodle dish that might sound strange to some, but is unbelievably refreshing and cleansing on the palate.
+End your feast with the mulnaengmyun, a cold buckwheat noodle dish that is unbelievably refreshing and cleansing on the palate.